bmostowski1996/kanban-auth/README.md

 This website can be used to organize and track the progress of outstanding tasks.
 The best way to think of it is to think of it as a virtual task manager.

 ## Installation Instructions
-If you intend to use the deployed website, just follow the link to the deployed application here: .
+If you intend to use the deployed website, just follow the link to the deployed application [here](https://kanban-auth-cbxo.onrender.com/).
 For local builds, clone the repo, and type `npm install` and then `npm start` in the terminal.

 ## Usage
 Follow the prompts in the website to use the kanban board